Skip to content

 Do you have an area of focus?

-activity, kids and dogs, or separation anxiety.
+Behavior consultants in particular often focus on a specific subset of behaviors, such as fear and reactivity, kids and dogs, or separation anxiety.
 Other trainers may focus on a particular dog sport, or trick training, for example.
 Larger companies with multiple trainers on staff will probably have more generalized services.

 What services do you offer?